EnricoBos/VQVAE-dynamic-codebook/README.md

 # VQ-VAE for High-Fidelity Face Image Reconstruction

-This repository implements a **Vector Quantized Variational Autoencoder (VQ-VAE)** for reconstructing low-resolution facial images using the **LFW deepfunneled** dataset.
+This repository implements a **Vector Quantized Variational Autoencoder (VQ-VAE)** for reconstructing facial images using the **LFW deepfunneled** dataset.
 The model includes advanced training features such as Exponential Moving Average (EMA) updates, dynamic commitment cost annealing, and dead code revival, all designed to enhance codebook utilization and reconstruction quality.

 ---